-Grasshoppers may be cute when they're depicted in cartoons, but they're not so welcome in your garden or lawn.
-These distinctive insects with powerful hind legs and wings can quickly travel great distances in the landscape.
-This allows them to make their way through your garden eating foliage, flowers, fruits and vegetables.
+Grasshoppers may be cute when they're depicted in cartoons, but they're not so cute when you find them in your own garden or lawn.
+These distinctive insects with powerful hind legs and wings can quickly travel great distances, allowing them to make their way through your garden quickly as they feast on foliage, flowers, fruits and vegetables.

-The grasshopper's speed makes it difficult to catch and remove.
-As the insect dines on your garden, grasshoppers leave behind ragged chew holes in plant leaves.
-They may also munch on flower buds, leading to distorted blooms.
-And they may take bites out of fruits and vegetables.
+As grasshoppers dine on your garden, they leave behind ragged chew holes in plant leaves.
+They can also leave behind distorted blooms after they munch on flower buds and they may even take bites out of your fruits and vegetables.

 Several methods exist for safely and effectively repelling grasshoppers.
 These include introducing predators to the garden, tilling the soil in autumn and weeding the garden, using barriers, natural sprays and insecticides, and bringing in professional help when necessary.

 You'll see grasshoppers in shades of brown, green and gold.
 Although grasshoppers are present every year, their numbers vary, depending on environmental conditions.
-Weather that leads to high populations of grasshoppers features warm, extended autumns followed by dry, warm spring seasons.
-These years tend to bring more grasshoppers, because their eggs overwinter in the soil.
+Grasshopper populations tend to boom in years with warm, extended autumns followed by dry, warm spring seasons.
+These years tend to bring more grasshoppers because their eggs overwinter in the soil.
 The milder the weather, the more likely the eggs are to survive and hatch into grasshoppers.
-Grasshopper adults tend to be active from June through September.
+Grasshopper adults tend to be most active from June through September.
 If the weather is mild, they may stay active longer.